varshithams/portfolio/critique-by-design.md

 Post critique session in the classroom I came up with new inspiration that can be added to my present chart.
 Based on the suggestion that I received, I added a timeline of the data and rearranged the categories where I put data with partners and friends on top as people would be excited to more about them.
+I also changed the label in y-axis from "parents,siblings and other family" to just "other family" to keep it simple.
 My classmate also mentioned how surprising this data is about people spending time with partners, friends, or themselves.
 She mentioned clustering the data made it more clear and understandable.

 <div class='tableauPlaceholder' id='viz1707167584154' style='position: relative'><noscript><a href='#'><img alt='Who do we spend time with across our lifetime?
 (United States between 2009 and 2019)Studying how people across the world spend their time provides an important perspective for understanding living conditions, economic opportunities, and general well-bei ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Ar&#47;Areachartwithclusters-timespentwithrelationship_updated1&#47;Areachartwithclusters3&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='Areachartwithclusters-timespentwithrelationship_updated1&#47;Areachartwithclusters3' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Ar&#47;Areachartwithclusters-timespentwithrelationship_updated1&#47;Areachartwithclusters3&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /><param name='filter' value='publish=yes' /></object></div>